unmojang/drasl/README.md

 - Easy to host: a single Go binary plus a few static assets, no runtime dependencies
 - Highly configurable
-- Fast, minimalist, and highly-accessible web interface
+- Fast, minimalist, and highly-accessible web interface.
+JavaScript is used only for cosmetic effects and is not required.
 - Optional: proxy requests to fallback API servers (see [FallbackAPIServers](doc/configuration.md))
     - You can configure your Minecraft server to accept users logged in with either a Mojang account or a Drasl account.
 - Optional: disable access token and public key expiry (no more "Invalid session" or "Invalid signature for profile public key")